 For example, acoustic guitars and other string instruments benefit from a sensitive mic like a small diaphragm condenser.
 In contrast, electric guitar requires a dynamic mic to handle their high SPL and amp usage.

 A piano is the most versatile in terms of usable mics since it can use dynamic or condenser types.
-The piano has a wide rangeOpens in a new tab. of sounds, from soft and melodic to harsh and percussive.
+The piano has a wide range of sounds, from soft and melodic to harsh and percussive.
 You can choose a microphone depending on what sounds you want to enhance.

 Drums are the most complex and expensive to fully record as different parts will require different kinds of mics.
 Recording loud hash snares will require a durable dynamic mic to avoid distortion.
 At the same time, high transient sounds from the overhead and hi-hats need a small diaphragm condenser for accurate reproduction.